 Pancreatic inflammation is a long-term condition that can last for more than a year and occurs after multiple episodes of acute pancreatitis in the pancreatic duct.

 Its causes are the same as acute pancreatitis.
 You may not feel symptoms of pancreatitis due to heavy alcohol consumption for a long time, but you unexpectedly face severe symptoms.

-Global incidence of chronic pancreatitis indicates that 50 individuals out of every 100,000 have chronic pancreatitis.
+Global indicates that 50 individuals out of every 100,000 have chronic pancreatitis.
 Its prevalence is more in men than women.

 Pancreatitis Signs and Symptoms

 Symptoms of pancreatitis include pain in the upper abdomen which ranges from mild to severe depending on the type of pancreatitis.

 You may develop the pain gradually over time or there might be sudden incidence of pain episodes.